-Blessed are You, Infinite One, Who makes us holy through our actions and honors us as we raise up our hands.
+Blessed is the Oneness that makes us holy through our actions and honors us as we raise up our hands. or

 Blessed are You, Lord our God, Ruler of the universe, Who sanctifies us with commandments and commands us to raise up our hands.